maescha/snorlaxnomore-public/README.md

 - 🚀 **Motivation & Discipline Hacks**: Struggling with procrastination or low motivation?
 Snorlax utilizes Gemini to offer quick, actionable tips and tricks to help you build discipline and stay on track
 - 👋 **Friendly Greetings**: Snorlax is polite!
 He'll greet you back, ready to start your fitness journey together.
 Wake him up by calling `!hello`

-**Prefix Matching**
-You don't need to remember the exact command; partial matching works!
+**Prefix Matching** : You don't need to remember the exact command; partial matching works!
 For instance, !eq and !equipment will both trigger the same action

 ## APIs used

 - Discord API
 - [Exercisedb API](https://exercisedb-api.vercel.app/)
 - [Giphy API](https://developers.giphy.com/docs/api/#quick-start-guide)
-- Gemini API
+- Gemini API : gemini-2.0-flash

-## LLM used

-- gemini-2.0-flash

 ## Set Up